MicrosoftDocs/learn/learn-pr/wwl-azure/design-application-architecture/includes/2-describe-message-event-scenarios.md

 In a message communication, the sending component expects the message data to be processed in a certain way by the destination component.
 The integrity of the overall system might depend on both the sender and receiver doing a specific job.

-Suppose a user uploads a new song by using your mobile music-sharing app.
-Your mobile app must send the song to the web API that runs in Azure.
-The song file must be sent, not just an alert that indicates a new song has been added.
-The mobile app expects that the web API stores the new song in the database and makes the song available to other users.
+Suppose a user uploads a new video by using your mobile video-sharing app.
+Your mobile app must send the video to the web API that runs in Azure.
+The video file must be sent, not just an alert that indicates a new video has been added.
+The mobile app expects that the web API stores the new video in the database and makes the video available to other users.

 #### Events